tbarlow12/clvr/README.md

       ]
     });
     ```
     This file can be a `.ts`, `.js` or even `.json` file.
 TypeScript and JavaScript allow for more custom assertions, but if you don't need that, `basic.clvr.json` would work just fine.
+Check out our [examples](./examples/) for TypeScript, JavaScript and JSON files.

     `clvr` will check the file extension and spawn the appropriate process to run the test.